 10. Strata management fees

+(1) In this regulation —

+owner of a lot has the meaning given to owner, in relation to a lot in a strata titles scheme, by the Strata Titles Act 1985 section 3(1);

+strata company and strata titles scheme have the meanings given in the Strata Titles Act 1985 section 3(1).

-(1) If the Authority provides management or other services to a strata company in connection with the strata company’s powers and duties under the Strata Titles Act 1985, the Authority may require the proprietor of a lot in relation to which the strata company was constituted to pay an annual management fee of $50.00 to the Authority.
+(2) If a strata company is established for a strata titles scheme and the Authority provides management or other services to the strata company in connection with the strata company’s powers and duties under the Strata Titles Act 1985, the Authority may require the owner of a lot in the strata titles scheme to pay an annual management fee of $50.00 to the Authority.

-(2) The proprietor of a lot who is required to pay an annual management fee under subregulation (1) shall pay the fee to the Authority.
+(3) The owner of a lot who is required to pay an annual management fee under subregulation (2) must pay the fee to the Authority.

-(3) In this regulation —

-lot, proprietor and strata company have the same respective meanings as they have in the Strata Titles Act 1985.

-[Regulation 10 inserted: Gazette 16 Jul 1996 p.
-3398; amended: Gazette 30 Jun 2006 p.
-2361.]
+[Regulation 10 inserted: Gazette 31 Dec 2019 p.
+4647-8.]

 Notes

 This is a compilation of the Housing Regulations 1980 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table